mysbryce/999s-docs/README.md

 ## License

-This project is protected by DMCA.
+All my resources (non open-source) are protected by DMCA.
 All rights reserved.

 ![DMCA Protection Status](images/dmca-badge-w100-5x1-01.png)